-- Complete supplemental (secondary) applications.
-Some will come within days of submitting the primary application, others will take months.
+- Supplemental (secondary) applications begin to arrive in mid to late June.
 Return these to the schools within one to two weeks of receiving.

-- Some MD schools notify applicants of acceptances October 15.
+- Some MD schools notify applicants of acceptances as early as October 15.
 DO schools may notify applicants even earlier.
 Notifications continue until the class is full.

-- By April 30, applicants to AMCAS schools should only be holding a spot at one school.
-They may remain on waitlists for other schools.
+- By April 30, applicants to AMCAS schools may be holding a spot at only one school.
+Applicants may remain on waitlists for other schools.